Curling Club/Establishment (Affiliate Member)

 - Individuals will only have to pay the CURLSASK/Curling Canada fee once even if they play at more than one club.

-- For those clubs that open in January or start new leagues in January, another Member List and dues are to be submitted by January 31st.
+- For those clubs that open in January or start new leagues in January, an updated list or another Member List and dues are to be submitted by January 31st.

-- If Club Members also pay the $15 fee at another Curling Centre, they are asked to notify CURLSASK for reimbursement.
+- If Club Members have paid the $15 fee at another Curling Centre, they are asked to notify CURLSASK for reimbursement.

 CURLSASK Club Membership – Online Fillable Form HERE.